-Technical SEO is a highly specialized field that requires an expert to get the most out of it.
-Technical experts can help you diagnose problems, fix issues, and provide ongoing support for search rankings.
+Technical SEO is a highly specialized field that requires a specialist to get the most out of it.
+Technical specialists can help you diagnose problems, fix issues, and provide ongoing support for search rankings.
 They can also help to translate all of the information in Google Search Console, which is one of the best places to see how your site is doing in search results and WHY!

 What's the difference between Organic and Local SEO?

-Most people don’t realize there’s a difference between what comes up on the “list” part of a Google search and what comes up on the maps section.
+Most people don’t realize there’s a difference between what comes up on the “list” part of a Google search (organic) and what comes up on the maps section (local).

 What is Organic SEO?

 Organic search traffic is the first ten search pages that show up when you search for something on Google or Bing, and it’s what most people think of as “search.”
 This is where businesses want to appear for topic searches, like “what is SEO?”
-When web designers and developers and SEO strategists talk about being on the first page of Google, they’re talking about organic SEO.
+When web designers, developers, and SEO strategists talk about being on the first page of Google, they’re talking about organic SEO.

 What is Local SEO?

 Local search traffic comes from maps-related searches like places to eat in your neighborhood or phrases like “clothing stores near me” or “lawn care Lawrenceville, GA.”
-When SEO experts talk about getting into the “maps pack,” they talking local SEO.
+When SEO specialists talk about getting into the “maps pack,” they’re talking local SEO.

 Local and organic SEO best practices are broad enough topics that we will have separate posts for those soon!